 “Miss?
 Miss?
-The plane has landed already,” a feminine voice called through the darkness, breaching past the bleary black that I was encased in to finally reach out to me.
+The plane has landed,” a feminine voice called through the darkness, breaching past the bleary black that I was encased in to finally reach out to me.

+I gasped sharply for breath, expected clean fresh air but was met with a rather sickening, yet familiar, stench of urine, sweat, and musk.
 It was almost like the feeling of being jolted back to life with a defibrillator.
-I gasped sharply for breath, expected clean fresh air but was met with a rather sickening, yet familiar, stench of urine, sweat and musk.

-My head hurt badly, a strong headache gnawing painfully at the initial intake of breath while my eyes were wide open but my vision was still blurry.
-There was also this loud buzzing in my ears when my vision tried to focus onto the scenery before me.
+My head hurt badly, a strong headache gnawing painfully at the initial intake of breath.
+My eyes were wide open, but my vision was still blurry.
+Other than that, there was also this loud buzzing in my ears when I tried to focus on the scenery before me.

 The clean and neat rows of chairs and cabin walls told me all that I needed to know.

-I was inside of an airplane and a pretty flight attendant dressed in a dark blue uniform was crouched in front of me with her hand on her knee.
-She was calling out to me yet hesitant of touching me.
+I was inside of an airplane, and a pretty flight attendant was crouched in front of me with her hand on her knee.
+She was calling out to me yet hesitant to touch me.

-The mess that I was currently coated in was just plain nasty.
-No one would have really noticed unless they paid extremely close attention.
+The mess that I was currently coated in was just plain nasty, but no one would have really noticed unless they paid extremely close attention.

 With only 2 names on it, but still.